How Cal track star, mom survived sex trafficking

 But the dream ended before it even began, according to Rebecca, whose recollection of the next several years is backed by FBI statements and court records, public documents and interviews.
 Less than 24 hours after arriving in Vegas, she says, things quickly turned.
 Khaled told Rebecca he wanted to take her out on the town.
 “Get dressed up,” she remembers him saying.

-Deshae stayed with Khaled’s brother, but instead of heading to the strip, Khaled drove the couple to a dead-end street anchored by a deserted strip mall.
+Deshae stayed with Khaled’s brother, but instead of heading to the strip, Khaled drove him and Rebecca to a dead-end street anchored by a deserted strip mall.
 Rebecca remembers just darkness and the hum of the car.
-Khaled, she says, turned to her and explained with a seriounsess on his face: He needed money for the apartment, for Deshae’s food. . . .
+Khaled, she says, turned to her and explained with a seriousness on his face: He needed money for the apartment, for Deshae’s food. . . .
 And Rebecca had to pay him.
 Now.

 Khaled, she says, pointed to a door with a security camera above it and told her to enter.
 Inside she found a smoke-filled room with three desks pushed next to one another, a woman seated behind each.
 Behind them, written out cleanly on a dry-erase board, were the words brunette, blonde, asian, redhead. . . .
 It was all too clear, too real.
 She was at an escort service, and Khaled expected her to sign herself up.
 No way.
 She was shocked, confused, and terrified.

 Back in the car, Khaled slapped her across the face.
 Rebecca was suddenly terrified.
-She was in a new city. . . she didn’t know her address yet. . . and she didn’t know exactly where her daughter was.
+She was in a new city. . . she didn’t know her address yet. . . and she didn’t know where her daughter was.
 The rest unfolded in a blur of fear and confusion.
 At some point there was a phone call from a “local” in the Green Valley area, 15 minutes away.
 Khaled drove to a townhouse, dropped Rebecca off and parked nearby.

 Rebecca knocked on the door and was greeted, to her surprise, by an attractive male in his 20s—she remembers him looking like a grown-up high school quarterback, with wavy black hair.
 Inside, she started reluctantly to mime a lap dance, but after a few minutes the man grew frustrated.
-He grabbed Rebecca by the waist, pulled her skirt up, moved her underwear to the side and, without her consent, penetrated her.
+He grabbed Rebecca by the waist, pulled her skirt up and, without her consent, had sex with her.

 Rebecca froze.
 Before she knew it, she was walking out the door, adjusting her skirt.